owaisj/LIRI/README.md

 After each use of LIRI, the output is recorded to log.txt
 Here is log.txt after the above three `do-what-it-says` commands.
 ![log.txt demo](screenshots/log.PNG)
-## Problems and Solutions
-- Formatting random.txt (Do what)
-    - `concert-this "Radiohead"` vs. `concert-this Radiohead`: This was a problem with the bandsintown API as it would not accept quotes in the input.
-To solve this, the quotes are sliced from the input string like so, `inputString.slice(1, -1)`.
-- The bandsintown API returned a lot of data so I created an object called `showSnippet` that took a maximum of 10 shows from the response.
-    - *Creating `showSnippet`
-    - Using the `Object.keys()` method on `showSnippet` allowed me to use the `forEach` method on the array of properties and produce an output with important information.
-- This was the first CLI app I have ever written and had never used Regex and characters like newline (`\n`)
-## Inquirer Implementation
-Inquirer JS allows the app to remove a reliance on the `process.argv` array.
-The user is asked to choose a feature and then enter a query.
-- *Screenshot with Inquirer
 ## Author
 - Owais Jamil